- Go 51.1%

 Start a workspace

 On the first interactive Harbor command, Harbor asks for your name and email if global identity config is missing.
-It saves them in harbor/config.lob under your OS user config directory and reuses that identity for snapshot authors and first-run server setup.
+It saves them in harbor/config.lob under your OS user config directory and reuses that identity for snapshot authors.
 Non-interactive commands do not block for prompts; they keep using environment defaults.

 From an existing project directory: